Elio - Gift Bag Beam Me Write Up Clip

 Where to Watch Hampi

-Want to behold the glory that is 'Hampi' on your TV, phone, or tablet?
-Searching for a streaming service to buy, rent, download, or view the Jean Rouch-directed movie via subscription can be confusing, so we here at Moviefone want to help you out.
+Craving a viewing of 'Hampi' on any device you have handy?
+Discovering a streaming service to buy, rent, download, or view the Jean Rouch-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.

-You probably already know what the movie's about, but just in case...
+Need a quick rundown of the movie?
 Here's the plot: "A ritual vase, the hampi, is placed in the center of the Musée de plein air de la République du Niger in Niamey, during a ritual ceremony featuring possession dances.
 With this film, Jean Rouch continues his ethnological and cinematographic study of Songhay ritual objects.
 He demonstrates that, in a particular context, the transfer of a hampi vase to a museum requires the organization of a ritual ceremony to obtain the gods' approval.
 At the time, however, reservations about filming a possession dance for the opening of a shrine in a museum made the move "questionable from a museological point of view"." .